 This is the observed wind speed record and remains so.
 A new wind (surface) speed record of 253 miles-per-hour (407.16 kph), however, was recorded by an unmanned weather station on Barrow Island off the coast of Australia on April 10, 1996 breaking Mt Washington’s surface wind speed record by an added “fresh breeze” of 22 miles-per-hour (35.40 kph).
 These extreme winds are difficult to even comprehend.
 And fortunately quite rare.
 Nothing beats Mt Washington for consistency, however, since on average, hurricane force winds will scour the summit 110 days each year!

 Mount Washington’s Precipitation (Snow)

 The average amount precipitation on the mountain each year is atypical at almost 97 inches (246 cm).
 The vast majority of this precipitation falls as snow.
-And if you think that all that precip makes for a lot of the stuff, this year, 2019, when this was written, the summit received over 300 inches (762 cm).
+And if you think that all that precip makes for a lot of the stuff, last year in 2019, when this was written, the summit received over 300 inches (762 cm).
 Wow!

 Coupled with the prevailing west winds blowing over and around the summit scouring the Labrador-like tundra on the Presidential Range, an enormous amount of snow is carried from the west side of the mountain to the east side filling the major ravines on that side, notably Tuckerman and Huntington Ravines along with Raymond Cataract.
 This snow has measured a staggering 40-50 feet (12-15 m) deep in Tuckerman Ravine above “Lunch Rocks” according to the Mt Washington Avalanche Center (MWAC)‘s “Snow Rangers.”
 No wonder snow often remains in there into the month of July luring even then some diehard skiers unconvinced the season has ended.
 Then, of course, their “vert” is only tens of feet skied on a narrow, dirty strip of snow.